What are the types of dosimeters ? Active VS Passive dosimeters

 2. Passive dosimetry: Records radiation exposure over a period, which is then read later.

-Operational dosimetry, also known as active dosimetry, measures exposure in real time as it occurs.
+Operational dosimetry, also known as active dosimetry, uses an active dosimeter—a device that provides real-time dose measurement—to monitor exposure as it occurs.

 In particular, it can be used to pinpoint where overexposure is occurring, so that action can be taken quickly.